dankeyy/swap.py/README.md

 # swap.py
-cpp-std::swap-like swap function for CPython\
+cpp-std::swap-like swap function for cpython

+## 🔴 Caveats 🔴
-🔴 Note - this heavily relies on c-api; will break for other implementations of Python. 🔴
+This implementation heavily relies on c-api; will not work for other implementations of Python.

 So generally works fine for all versions of cpython (even 2.7).\
 But - if for some reason you spread your swap call over multiple lines,\